 This database includes supplements as well as prescription and non-prescription drugs; while it is a commercial site and does display ads, it provides documentation for the sources of all information provided.

 This database from the Allen Institute for AI uses artificial intelligence to search over 20 million published academic research articles for mentions of potential interactions.
 It is recommended as “way to start a conversation with a health provider.”

-Use this resource to search for academic research articles related to supplements.
-Contact us with questions about getting the full-text of an article if needed.
+Use these resource to search for academic research articles related to supplements.
+Contact us with questions about getting the full-text of an article if needed:

 Search for this NIH database for information from a broad range of dietary supplement literature.